Hellhammer (musician): Career

 In 2005, he was interviewed for the black metal mini-documentary included with the 2-disc DVD edition of Metal: A Headbanger's Journey, alongside other Mayhem members Necrobutcher (Jørn Stubberud) and Blasphemer (Rune Eriksen).

 In 2009, Hellhammer appeared on Eyes of Noctum's album Inceptum, where he played drums on six tracks.
 Eyes of Noctum is a black metal band from America featuring Weston Cage, the son of Nicolas Cage, as their lead singer.

 Hellhammer collaborated with keyboardist Andy Winter on one of his albums.

 In 2010, he played on Nidingr's album Wolf-Father.
 In 2011, Arcturus reunited, including Hellhammer, and released Arcturian in 2015.

 Beliefs

-Blomberg joined Mayhem under the influence of friends.
-He naively gave away his recording tapes, which led to his official entry into the band.
+Blomberg joined Mayhem after being introduced by mutual friends and offering his demo tape.

 He, however, came to distrust the attitudes he considered "weird":

 I came to his house: he was all dressed in black, and there was a knife hanging on his belt.
 I remember thinking, "What the hell does it mean?"
 Dead joined the band a few months earlier than I did.
-He was a Swede and didn’t understand a lot of what we were talking about.
+He was a Swede and didn't understand a lot of what we were talking about.
 Well, he was a strange guy.
 A very reserved person.
 It was impossible to discuss personal things with him.